-SAVE OAK FLAT ACT .
+SAVE OAK FLAT ACT - TAKE ACTION NOW .

 You can help.
 Ask your members of Congress to cosponsor the Save Oak Flat Act and help it pass as soon as possible.
 Below are multiple ways to contact your congressional leaders in Arizona and your State to ask them to cosponsor and support H.R.
 1884 and S.915 (117th Congress 2021-2022).
 Arizona's Oak Flat, sacred to Apache and other Native people, is slated for final giveaway soon to international conglomerate Rio Tinto for a massive, destructive copper mine.

 Now Congress is considering the Save Oak Flat Act, which would overturn the land swap and protect this place's profound cultural value and natural beauty.
 The Save Oak Flat Act will repeal Section 3003 of the 2015 National Defense Authorization Act.
 More information on the Save Oak Flat Act at: H.R.1884 (See cosponsors) | S.915 (See cosponsors)

 What's at Stake?

 Pray: Calling all people of faith, all religions to pray for Oak Flat

 - Pray in your own manner, organize others to pray with you